Aversion Therapy

 What aversion techniques are used in aversion therapy?

-Is aversion therapy for lifestyle behaviors backed by research?
+Is aversion therapy for lifestyle behaviors effective?

 Aversion therapy is considered by a significant amount of professionals in the mental health sphere as unethical, as it uses forms of punishment to attempt to change behaviors.
 A study in ScienceDirect mentions some of the harmful forms of aversion therapy that have been used in the past.
 In the 1990s, electrical aversion therapy (EAT) was used to administer minor electric shocks to reduce unwanted behavior.
 Some forms also used chemical aversion (as with the bittering agent for nail-biting mentioned earlier).
-However, these techniques were often used in non-consenting clients, like non-verbal Autistic children, making them harmful and unethical.
+However, these aversion therapy techniques were often used in non-consenting clients, like non-verbal Autistic children, making them harmful and unethical.

-The differences between aversion and conversion therapy
+The differences between aversion therapy and conversion therapy

 The study mentions how aversion therapy was often connected to harmful practices like conversion therapy, which was a technique used to attempt to change the identity of LGBTQ+ individuals.
 Conversion therapy is not a real type of therapy and should not be practiced by any licensed therapist, counselor, social worker, or professional.
 The American Psychiatric Association, World Health Organization, American Psychological Association, and other significant organizations in psychology condemn the use of conversion therapy and note that homosexuality and transgender identity are not diseases, nor should they be “cured” or “treated.”
 Conversion therapy, according to a helpful report for the BBC in 2023, can involve lots of self-shaming indoctrination up to and including mental, emotional, and even physical abuse.